 Before registering a team or fundraising as a participant, key points you must read and understand are;

-You are participating in your BRIT 2021 Challenge entirely at your own risk.
+You are participating in your BRIT 2021 Challenge fundraising activity entirely at your own risk.

 UNITE WITH US

-If every university, college and student union takes part in the BRIT 2021 Challenge and reaches a £2,021 target, together they would raise almost £1million.
-The impact their efforts would have on the support our partner charities provide to improve student and young adult mental health has the potential to be extraordinary.
+If every university, college and student union takes part in their BRIT 2021 Challenge and reaches a £2,021 target, together they would raise almost £1million.
+The collective impact their efforts would have on the support that our partner charities provide to improve student and young adult mental health has the potential to be extraordinary.

-We urge every institution and Student Union to enter a team, encourage as many students and staff to take part and follow these three steps before fundraising;
+We urge every institution and Student Union to register a team, encourage as many students and staff to take part in their BRIT 2021 Challenge fundraising activity and follow these three steps before fundraising;

 KEEP IT SAFE

-Every University, College and Student Union registering for the BRIT 2021 Challenge is being directed to set up their own BRIT 2021 Challenge Virgin Money Giving Page.
+Every University, College and Student Union registering for the BRIT 2021 Challenge will have their Fundraising Page automatically created by Virgin Money Giving.